 - If it does not fulfil these entry conditions.

-- If it is incomplete or doesn’t conform to the correct format as specified under Steps & Fees.
+- If it is incomplete or doesn’t conform to the correct format.

 The Organiser is committed to providing a quality awards program to the Australian design industry and makes every attempt to ensure accuracy, currency and reliability of the information included on this website and elsewhere.
 However, changes in content and process may become necessary at the absolute discretion of the Organiser.
 The Organiser accepts no liability for any use of the said content or reliance placed upon it.